Open Letter

 Steen Steensen, Oslo Metropolitan University, Norway

-Rob Franken, Utrecht University, the Netherlands
+Rob Franken, Utrecht University, The Netherlands

 Yannik Peters, GESIS – Leibniz Institute for the Social Sciences, Germany